mmlt/kubectl-tmplt/test/e2e/testdata/00/README.md

-This directory contains the toplevel README `Quick Start` example.
+This directory contains the toplevel README `Quick Start` examples.